TERMS AND CONDITIONS

 Every person, whether as principal or agent, shipping dangerous goods without previous full disclosure to the carrier as required by law, shall indemnify the carrier against all loss, damage or delay caused by the failure to disclose and such goods may be warehoused at the consignor’s risk and expense.

 - UNDELIVERABLE GOODS

-b) Pending receipt of such disposal instructions:
+- Pending receipt of such disposal instructions:

-I) The goods may be stored in the warehouse of the carrier, subject to a reasonable charge for storage, or
+- the goods may be stored in the warehouse of the carrier, subject to a reasonable charge for storage, or

 - RETURN OF GOODS

-- If the actual weight of the shipment does not agree with the weight shown on the Bill of Lading the weight shown thereon is subject to correction by the carrier.
+- If the actual weight of the shipment does not agree with the weight shown on the bill of lading, the weight shown on the bill of lading may be corrected by the carrier.